Kannada grammar: Contingent-future form (ಸಂಭಾವರೂಪ/ಸಂಭಾವನಾರೂಪ)

 The contingent-future form expresses the idea that the action of a verb may perhaps occur in the future.
 For example, 'ಮಾಡಿಯೇನು', which is conjugated in the contingent-future form, may be translated as 'I might do (it)'.

 These are the suffixes for the contingent-future form, suffixed to the past adverbial participle for verbs ending in 'ಉ' or the past adjectival participle for verbs ending in 'ಎ' or 'ಇ':

 The contingent-future form does not have irregular formations.

 Imperative form (ವಿಧಿರೂಪ)

 The imperative form of the verb optates, exhorts, or commands.
 For example, the first-person and the third-person imperative expresses the idea of 'may/let {I/we/he/she/it/they} ___'.
-However, the second-person imperative either is used either to command ('Do something!') or with an optative or jussive sense ('may you ___'), depending on the verb's meaning and the context.
+However, the second-person imperative is used either to command ('Do something!') or with an optative or jussive sense ('may you ___'), depending on the verb's meaning and the context.

 These suffixes are attached to the root of the verb:

 Below are the irregular imperative forms: